October 6th, 2018

 Collectively, small gestures create a big impact.

 The Rafiki Run is a global event that raises awareness and funds for street children in Rwanda.
 On November 18th, people around the world will run in solidarity with the boys of Ubaka U Rwanda’s Street Youth Center in Kigali.
 In Swahili, "Rafiki" means "friend."
-We would like to encourage all friends and supporters of Ubaka and the boys to join us on November 18th, 2017 in our third annual Rafiki Run.
+We would like to encourage all friends and supporters of Ubaka and the boys to join us on October 6th, 2018 in our fourth annual Rafiki Run.

 Where do the runs take place?